harryprince/renkun-ken.github.io/_posts/2014-02-01-introduction-to-parallel-computing-in-r.md

 - R
 ---

-We often write code like this:
+For R beginners, `for` loop is an elementary flow-control device that simplifies repeatedly calling functions with different parameters.
+A possible block of code is like this:

 {% highlight R %}
 run <- function(i) {
   return((i+1)/(i^2+1))
 }
 for(i in 1:100) {
   run(i)
 }